NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 ::::

-Finally, add this to your config file
+Finally, add this to your config file, after any other plugin

 ::::tabsgroup{options="TypeScript,JavaScript"}